gpwclark/kernel_dev/README.md

 ## Working with the linux kernel

+### Efficiently searching the source
+- Searching the source code can be invaluabe when looking for a solution.
+Using ctags or cscope can greatly assist you here.
+- [cscope](http://cscope.sourceforge.net/large_projects.html) makes a database of the source code that you can use to quickly search.
+- [ctags](https://tejparkash.wordpress.com/2011/03/07/ctags-with-linux-source/) are also a useful tool for jumping around source code.

 ### Using Git on the linux kernel source
 - [This](http://www.landley.net/writing/git-bisect-howto.html) is an excellent how-to that will help you navigate the gritty gitty core of torvald's kernel.